awsdocs/amazon-appstream2-developer-guide/doc_source/set-up-stacks-fleets.md

    1. For **Security groups**, select up to five security groups to associate with this fleet\.
 Otherwise, the default security group for the VPC is used\.
 If you need to create a security group, use the link provided and then click the refresh icon\.

    1. For **Active Directory Domain \(Optional\)**, choose the Active Directory and organizational unit \(OU\) for your streaming instance computer objects\.
 Ensure that the network access settings you selected enable DNS resolvability and communication with your directory\.
-For more information, see [Using Active Directory Domains with AppStream 2\.0](active-directory.md)\.
+For more information, see [Using Active Directory with AppStream 2\.0](active-directory.md)\.

 1. Choose **Create**\.

-   The initial status of your new fleet is **Starting**\.
+   Fleet provisioning usually takes 15 minutes to finish\.
+While your fleet is being created and fleet instances are provisioned, the status of your fleets displays as **Starting** in the **Fleets** list\.
+Choose the **Refresh** icon periodically to update the fleet status until the status is **Running**\.
 You cannot associate the fleet with a stack and use it for streaming sessions until the status of the fleet is **Running**\.

    Optionally, you can apply one or more tags to help manage the fleet\.
 Choose **Tags**, choose **Add/Edit Tags**, choose **Add Tag**, specify the key and value for the tag, and then choose **Save**\.
 For more information, see [Tagging Your Amazon AppStream 2\.0 Resources](tagging-basic.md)\.